zxl634/configurable-date-input-polyfill/README.md

 * This package supports **AMD**.

 ## Localization
 * You can easily set a specific locale for each date input.
-The default locale is `en`.
+[The list of available languages](https://github.com/KreutzerCode/configurable-date-input-polyfill/blob/master/localisations.js) can easily be extended by your own.
 ```html
 <!--default dont need to be specified-->
 <input type="date" lang="en" />